 Alternative Fuels: Supporting research for novel aviation fuels

-Alternative Fuel Kinetics Research
+Sustainable Aviation Fuel Kinetics

 Out research group is focused on identifying key chemical kinetics variations of different alternative fuels with a focus on jet fuels.
 Our fuels laboratory is equipped with an optically accessible high pressure rapid compression machine and shock tube facility as well as a GC/MS station of basic chemical structure analysis.
 The rapid compression and shock tube are both heated (up to 200ºC) and equipped with a direct test chamber fuel preparation method.
 A picture of our fuels research laboratory is shown below.